 - Communication: You need to let users know a new system is coming.
 Send out emails, put up posters in communal areas, and advertise the benefits early and often.
 Give people practical dates if they need to complete certain activities in time.
 When a system goes live, setup advisors in a side room or employ ‘floor walkers’ for a few days to physically go and speak to people.

 - Phase deployment: Depending on the size of the project you might want to phase roll out.
 Test the new system with a small team or department, rollout only part of the features, or run new and existing systems side by side for a while.
 Another good tip is to keep file shares where they are, but make them read only.
 This way no one panics they have lost files, and are more gently introduced to the brave new world.

-BrightStarr are specialists in SharePoint document management systems and they can help you implement all or some of this strategy in order to increase your company’s efficiency.
-Why not talk to our team today to find out more.
+BrightStarr are specialists in SharePoint document management systems and can help you implement all or some of this strategy in order to increase your company’s efficiency.
+Our Unily Intranet-as-a-Service also seamlessly integrates with Office 365 and SharePoint to not only support document management, but also communication, collaboration, productivity and more.
+Why not talk to our team today to find more.